choosehappy/HoverFast/README.md

 # HoverFast :microscope: :fast_forward:

-Welcome to the official documentation for HoverFast, a high-performance tool designed for efficient nuclei segmentation in Whole Slide Images (WSIs).
+Welcome to the official documentation for HoverFast, a high-performance tool designed for efficient nuclear segmentation in Whole Slide Images (WSIs).

 ## Overview